Last Updated on January 16, 2023 by Pinpoint 250

 You can get a TDS (Total Dissolve Solids) kit cheaply, but that’s not helpful.

 A TDS meter will tell you the total dissolved solids for the water, but it won’t tell you what those solids are.

 It could be all calcium.
-It could be all magnesium.
-It could be all something else that happens to conduct electricity.
-It's not very insightful.
+Or all magnesium. and could be all something else that happens to conduct electricity.
+It’s not very insightful.

 Aside from TDS meters, there are two ways you can know about the composition of your water.